waterbear-cloud/paco/docs/aim-config.rst

       - Default
       - Constraints
       - Purpose
+      - Base Schema
     * - change_protected
       - Boolean
       - .. fa:: times
       - False
       -
       - Boolean indicating whether this resource can be modified or not.
+      - IResource
     * - dns_enabled
       - Boolean
       - .. fa:: times
       - True
       -
       - Boolean indicating whether DNS record sets will be created.
+      - IDNSEnablable
     * - enabled
       - Boolean
       - .. fa:: times
       - False
       - Could be deployed to AWS
       - Enabled
+      - IDeployable
+    * - order
+      - Int
+      - .. fa:: times
+      - 0
+      -
+      - The order in which the resource will be deployed
+      - IResource
+    * - title
+      - String
+      - .. fa:: times
+      -
+      -
+      - Title
+      - INamed
+    * - type
+      - String
+      - .. fa:: times
+      -
+      - A valid AWS Resource type: ASG, LBApplication, etc.
+      - Type of Resources
+      - IType
     * - failure_threshold
       - Int
       - .. fa:: times
       - 3
       -
       - Number of consecutive health checks that an endpoint must pass or fail for Amazon Route 53 to change the current status of the endpoint from unhealthy to healthy or vice versa.
+      - IRoute53HealthCheck
     * - health_check_type
       - String
       - .. fa:: check
       -
       - Must be one of HTTP, HTTPS or TCP
       - Health Check Type
+      - IRoute53HealthCheck
     * - health_checker_regions
       - List of Strings
       - .. fa:: times
       -
       - List of AWS Region names (e.g. us-west-2) from which to make health checks.
       - Health checker regions
+      - IRoute53HealthCheck
     * - latency_graphs
       - Boolean
       - .. fa:: times
       - False
       -
       - Measure latency and display CloudWatch graph in the AWS Console
+      - IRoute53HealthCheck
     * - load_balancer
       - TextReference
       - .. fa:: times
       -
       -
       - Load Balancer Endpoint
+      - IRoute53HealthCheck
     * - match_string
       - String
       - .. fa:: times
       -
       -
       - String to match in the first 5120 bytes of the response
-    * - order
-      - Int
-      - .. fa:: times
-      - 0
-      -
+      - IRoute53HealthCheck
-      - The order in which the resource will be deployed
     * - port
       - Int
       - .. fa:: times
       - 80
       -
       - Port
+      - IRoute53HealthCheck
     * - request_interval_fast
       - Boolean
       - .. fa:: times
       - False
       -
       - Fast request interval will only wait 10 seconds between each health check response instead of the standard 30
-    * - resource_fullname
-      - String
-      - .. fa:: times
-      -
-      -
-      - AWS Resource Fullname
-    * - resource_name
-      - String
-      - .. fa:: times
-      -
-      -
-      - AWS Resource Name
+      - IRoute53HealthCheck
     * - resource_path
       - String
       - .. fa:: times
       - /
       - String such as '/health.html'.
 Path should return a 2xx or 3xx.
 Query string parameters are allowed: '/search?query=health'
       - Resource Path
-    * - title
-      - String
-      - .. fa:: times
-      -
-      -
-      - Title
-    * - type
-      - String
-      - .. fa:: times
-      -
-      - A valid AWS Resource type: ASG, LBApplication, etc.
-      - Type of Resources
+      - IRoute53HealthCheck